Mosch91/bobcat/README.md

 Now you can control all the individual joints by starting the RQT tool: rosrun rqt_gui rqt_gui How to use the rqt_gui see here: http://gazebosim.org/tutorials/?tut=ros_control (lower middle of the page)

+todo:
+-vehicle seems to be slightly crooked?
+-both front tires are fixed and the hinge is still revolute no revolute2 joint.
+-still somehow jerky?